 - To load the camera, attach any sort of film or photographic paper to the inside of the canister lid.
 Of course, for the film to work, you must load it and develop it in complete darkness.
 With this camera design, you won't be able to simply drop the film off at the drug store -- you'll have to develop it yourself or get someone to help you.

 Choosing a good camera design, film type and exposure time is largely a matter of trial and error.
 But, as any pinhole enthusiast will tell you, this experimentation is the most interesting thing about making your own camera.
-To find out more about pinhole photography and see some great camera designs, check out some of the sites listed on the next page.
+To find out more about pinhole photography and see some great camera designs, check out some of the sites listed below.

 Throughout the history of photography, there have been hundreds of different camera systems.
 But amazingly, all these designs -- from the simplest homemade box camera to the newest digital camera -- combine the same basic elements: a lens system to create the real image, a light-sensitive sensor to record the real image, and a mechanical system to control how the real image is exposed to the sensor.
 And when you get down to it, that's all there is to photography!

-For more information on cameras, light, film and related topics, check out the links on the next page.
+For more information on cameras, light, film and related topics, check out the links below.